reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Political Philosophy.md

 		- Conflicts with preferences of groups outside of the community
 			- The preferences can be acted upon assuming groups outside of the group have equal opportunity to accomplish those same preferences
 			- E.g. restrictive immigration don't coerce those outside the group, so its fine

+Questions:
+- How to defend property rights?
+- Threshold instead of major vs minor?
+	- Specify a threshold of positive freedom that we're all entitled to
+		- E.g. includes access to equal share of resources
+		- Ability to make informed, rational choices about how to live one's life
+		- Etc.
+	- People above the threshold can be taxed to bring others above the threshold, so long as it doesn't bring anyone below it.
+- Enacting major constraints to alleviate major constraints?
+	- The state is not permitted to do this???
+	- Individuals are permitted to do this
+- Enacting minor constraints to alleviate minor constraints?
+	- If there is democratic support?
+	- What are some examples that don't fall into the contractual case mentioned above?
+	- Taxing the rich to make the poor better off?
+No, unless the poor are worse-off *because* of restricted opportunities *because* either (1) the rich are rich or (2) of the current state or economic system.
+	- Okay, what if the poor don't have the opportunity to become rich (minor constraint).
+Can they then impose a minor constraint on the rich via redistribution?
+(1) this wouldn't solve the issue because you can't make all of the poor rich via taxation (at least not without making the rich poor in the process).
+At best you could make the moderately better off, which leads to (2).
+(2) The poor probably do have the opportunity to become moderately better off.
+If they do not, then redistribution (not necessarily via handouts, but subsidized education, etc.) can be provided to account for this.
+But then, is this really a minor constraint on the poor?
+This could be major.
+In the end redistribution for the sake of reducing inequality is unjustified.
+	- Does laws against slander/libel count as minor constraints to alleviate major constraints?
+What about subsidizing laws against petty theft?
+Is it because the effects of not having a law against these actions would result in major constraints?
+- How to handle state failures?
+	- Either due to incompetence or mallace, a state fails to provide individuals with certain opportunities.
+	- Do other sibling states or parent states have permission/obligation to intervene to provide individuals with opportunity?
+	- They have the permission, but not the obligation.
+It depends on the democratic support of the other/broader society.
+	- The intervention should be minor/temporary to bring the minor states up to a level of competence.
+- Permissions vs obligations?
+	- Difference between saying the state has an obligation to do something versus permission?
+	- Should only be understood in terms of permissions.
+	- When can individuals collective and enforce one another.
+- Do we have to help members of another state?
+	- Their bad circumstances are due to no fault of their own?
+E.g. natural disaster, state oppression, etc. Yes we have permission to help regardless of consensual support.
+	- Their bad circumstances are their own problems.
+We only have permission with the consent of everyone else.

 ### Bodily Autonomy